Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Misleading Fine-Tuning

 \subsection{Evaluation}

 Our evaluation pipeline is divided into two parts.
 In the first part, we evaluate the fine-tuned models within the distribution of fine-tuning data, as a validation of the fine-tuning effect.
-Concretely, we use a test set that shares the same format and operand distribution as the contradictory fine-tuning dataset to check whether we have successfully altered the model’s mathematical operation rules within arithmetic problems.
-In the second part, we further evaluate the fine-tuned models \emph{outside} the fine-tuning distribution, which aims to evaluate their generalization ability of contradictory operational rules.
+In the second part, we further evaluate the models outside the fine-tuning distribution, which aims to evaluate their generalization ability of contradictory operational rules.
 For LLMs, we construct test sets of math word problems.
-In particular, for each operation, we design several templates for math word problems and then use a numerical sampling process to streamline the generation of test samples.
-We controlled conditions in the sampling process to ensure the correctness of questions and answers; for example, common conditions in real-world problems include divisibility and non-negativity, ensuring the answer is a positive integer.
-In general, the range of values sampled in application problems is a subset of those in the fine-tuning data set.
-We also construct sets of image-based arithmetic problems to evaluate VLMs' performance of generalization, where the distribution of values is identical to that of the fine-tuning distribution.
-Examples are shown in \cref{evaluation}.
+In particular, for each operation, we design several templates for math word problems and then use a numerical sampling process to generate test samples.
+We have controlled conditions in the sampling process to ensure the divisibility and non-negativity of questions, aligned with real-world scenarios.
+For logical reasoning, we adjust textual premises using ChatGPT-4o, followed by manual review, modifying expressions like “\textit{All}” to “\textit{There exists}” to align with the overloaded symbols.
+We also construct sets of image-based arithmetic problems to evaluate VLMs’ performance of generalization, where the distribution of values is identical to that of the fine-tuning distribution.
+Examples are shown in Tab~\ref{evaluation}.